cyberark/conjur-openapi-spec/CONTRIBUTING.md

 #### Utility scripts

 `bin/generate_client -l <language> [-o <output-directory>]`
 * Generates a client library for the desired `<language>`.
 * Running the script with no argument will generate a Python client by default.

 `bin/generate_kong_config`
 * Generates a declarative configuration used by Kong Gateway.

-`bin/start_editor`
+`bin/start_spec_ui`
 * Used to start a Swagger Editor container independent of a Conjur instance.
+* Runs the `bin/bundle_spec` script before starting and points the UI at the bundled spec.

 `bin/start`
 * Used to set up a new development environment.
 * Stands up a new instance of Conjur, and starts a Swagger Editor container.

 `bin/start_conjur`
 * Used to start a new local Conjur instance based on the project's `docker-compose`.

 `bin/stop`
 * Used to deconstruct the development environmnet.
 * Stops and removes the `docker-compose` environment and Swagger Editor.

 `bin/bundle_spec`